ACC Home Page

 Formats

-ACC LS seeks to purchase resources in the most optimal format to meet ACC’s classroom faculty’s and currently-enrolled students’ needs.
+ACC LS seeks to purchase resources in the most optimal format to meet ACC’s instructional faculty’s and currently-enrolled students’ needs.
 To that end, faculty librarians purchase a broad range of works in both digital and print formats.
 An expanded list of the material types ACC LS currently collects, as well as those it does not, can be found in the Appendix.

 Gifts and Donations